 Blockchain technology offers the safe and secure transfer of data of any sort at lightning speeds.
 This is thanks to a decentralized ledger and smart contract system.
 While these aspects are critical to financial transactions, they can also be applied to other industries.

 With technology advancing every day, new startups are figuring out novel applications of blockchain.
 These have the potential to change the way people work and live.
-Here are four ways that the blockchain technology goes beyond financial services.
+Here are four ways that blockchain technology goes beyond financial services.

 1. Giving the power of digital media back to the people.